 Gourmet meals are included onboard Rocky Mountaineer.
 The meals included vary depending on rail route and direction of travel.
 If breakfast, lunch and/or dinner are included, it will be indicated in the itinerary of your package.
 Additional breakfasts and dinner for the entire vacation are available for pre-purchase through a meal plan.

 The advantage of our train is that we are able to slow down at the most scenic areas to offer guests the best viewing and camera opportunities.
 We call it "picture-perfect speed" and the best camera photographic opportunities!
 While there are areas the train reaches up to 90 kph (60 mph), our average speed is approximately 50 kph (30 mph).

 Depending on the route and direction in which you travel, arrival in your destination ranges from late afternoon to early evening.
-Passenger rail travel in Canada is subject to unforeseen delays.
+Passenger rail travel in North America is subject to unforeseen delays.
 While Rocky Mountaineer is treated as a priority by the railways it uses, occasional delays do occur.
 You can find information about your train schedule here.

 For that reason, we recommend that you book a night’s accommodation in the arrival destination, and ask that you please do not arrange connecting transportation, including flights, on this day.
 Rocky Mountaineer can arrange for airport transfers and additional hotel nights and tour options at the start or end of your rail journey with advance notice.